English Department Colloquia

 Graduate study can often involve sustained periods of solitary reading and work in isolation; but it should also be an intensely conversational and social endeavor.
 Responding to the newest work of scholars in the field, developing discussions and collaborations with one’s peers, and sharing one’s own work publicly are essential parts of graduate education.
 A community of criticism enables a kind of intelligence that its members could not generate in isolation.
 Our graduate program seeks to provide training in all the arts of collegial life: creating a mutually supportive community of scholars, raising the bar of public discussion, enabling criticism and creative thought in the give-and-take of rigorous conversation.

-For these reasons the English department runs a common lecture series together with seven principal colloquia.
+For these reasons the English department runs a common lecture series together with six principal colloquia.
 All graduate students affiliate themselves with at least one colloquium, but students are encouraged to attend as many events as possible, in addition to the department lectures.

 Within each colloquium, graduate students elect a representative who, along with a faculty member, acts as one of the conveners of the group.
 The conveners collect input from all colloquium members and then plan each year’s events.
 The events themselves take many forms, including talks by invited scholars, circulated work in progress, and panel discussions.
 Graduate student representatives also sit on the department’s Lectures and Colloquia Committee, which in the late spring plans the departmental lecture series for the following year, after soliciting nominations of speakers from the colloquium members.